Allen Klein: Sam Cooke

-In 1963, Klein began a business partnership with Jocko Henderson, an urbane black disc jockey who had daily radio shows in both Philadelphia and New York.
-Henderson hosted lavish, profitable live rhythm and blues shows at the Apollo Theater in Harlem, and formed a partnership with Klein to begin doing the same in Philadelphia.
-As Henderson's partner, Klein was introduced to Sam Cooke, a preeminent talent who was equally adept at writing, producing, and performing his numerous hit records.
-Cooke had scored four top ten hits between 1957 and 1963, including his number one hit, "You Send Me," among 33 records in the top 100 in that period.
+In 1963, Klein began a business partnership with Jocko Henderson, an urbane black disc jockey who had daily radio shows in both Philadelphia and New York City.
+Henderson hosted lavish, profitable live rhythm-and-blues shows at the Apollo Theater in Harlem, and formed a partnership with Klein to begin doing the same in Philadelphia.
+As Henderson's partner, Klein was introduced to Sam Cooke, a preeminent talent equally adept at writing, producing, and performing his numerous hit records.
+Cooke had four top-ten hits between 1957 and 1963, including his number one hit, "You Send Me," among 33 records in the top 100 in that period.
 Although Cooke was clearly making his label, RCA Records, a great deal of money, label executives nonetheless repeatedly refused to honor his many requests for a review of his accounts.
-Klein forced the reluctant label to open its books for a thorough audit.
-Shortly afterward, RCA agreed to re-negotiate Cooke's contract.
+Klein forced the label to open its books for a thorough audit.
+Shortly afterward, RCA agreed to renegotiate Cooke's contract.

-Klein secured for his client a genuinely groundbreaking deal.
-Cooke created a holding company, Tracey Ltd., which was named after Cooke's middle daughter.
-Klein, Cooke's manager, sneakily changed paperwork and listed himself as owner instead (and Sam Cooke as his employee).
-Sam Cooke trusted him to protect him against crooked music executives but Klein used that trust to his advantage.
+Klein secured Cooke a genuinely groundbreaking deal.
+Cooke created a holding company, Tracey Ltd., named after Cooke's middle daughter.
+Klein, Cooke's manager, sneakily changed paperwork and listed himself as owner instead (and Cooke as his employee).
+Cooke trusted him to protect him against crooked music executives but Klein used that trust to his own advantage.

-Tracey would manufacture Cooke's recordings and give exclusive rights to RCA to sell them for 30 years, after which the rights would revert to Tracey.
-Cooke would receive a cash advance of $100,000 per year for three years, followed by $75,000 for each of two option years.
+Tracey manufactured Cooke's recordings and gave exclusive rights to RCA to sell them for 30 years, after which the rights would revert to Tracey.
+Cooke received a cash advance of $100,000 per year for three years, followed by $75,000 for each of two option years.
 Instead of being paid the first $100,000 in cash, Cooke was paid in Tracey preferred stock, which would be taxed only when he sold it.
-While the deal benefited Cooke, it also greatly benefited Klein, who ended up owning the rights to all of Cooke's recordings made since the contract re-negotiation when Cooke was killed in 1964 and his widow sold Cooke's remaining rights to Klein.
+The deal benefited Cooke, but also greatly benefited Klein, who ended up owning the rights to all of Cooke's recordings made since the contract renegotiation when Cooke was killed in 1964 and his widow sold Cooke's remaining rights to Klein.

-Klein's successful negotiations on behalf of Cooke brought him new clients, including Bobby Vinton and the Dave Clark Five.
+Klein's successful negotiations on Cooke's behalf brought him new clients, including Bobby Vinton and the Dave Clark Five.
 As with Cooke, Klein arranged for his clients to be paid over a period of time to reduce their tax liability.
 This also benefited Klein, who took advantage of the earning potential of money over time to "make money from the money."

-According to the 2019 documentary Lady You Shot Me: The Life and Death of Sam Cooke, Klein was a predator in his relationship with the singer.
+According to the 2019 documentary Lady You Shot Me: The Life and Death of Sam Cooke, Klein had a predatory relationship with Cooke.
 As of 2019, Cooke's family received no royalties or benefits from his music.
-All royalties and publishing profits go to the Klein's corporation.
+All royalties and publishing profits go to Klein's corporation.